-Exhibit Number Description of Document 3.1 Articles of Amendment and Restatement (1) 3.2 Articles of Amendment (4) 3.3 Certificate of Limited Partnership of CapitalSouth Partners Fund II Limited Partnership (2).
-3.4 Certificate of Limited Partnership of CapitalSouth Partners SBIC Fund III, L.P.
-(2) 3.5 Bylaws (1).
-3.6 Form of Amended and Restated Limited Partnership Agreement of CapitalSouth Partners Fund II Limited Partnership (3).
-3.7 Form of Amended and Restated Agreement of Limited Partnership of CapitalSouth Partners SBIC Fund III, L.P.
+Exhibit Number Description of Document 3.1 Articles of Amendment and Restatement (1).
+3.2 Articles of Amendment (4).
+3.3 Certificate of Limited Partnership of CapitalSouth Partners Fund II Limited Partnership (2) 3.4 Certificate of Limited Partnership of CapitalSouth Fund III, L.P. (f/k/a CapitalSouth Partners SBIC Fund III, L.P.)
+(2) 3.5 Bylaws (1) 3.6 Form of Amended and Restated Limited Partnership Agreement of CapitalSouth Partners Fund II Limited Partnership (3) 3.7 Form of Amended and Restated Agreement of Limited Partnership of Certificate of Limited Partnership of CapitalSouth Fund III, L.P. (f/k/a CapitalSouth Partners SBIC Fund III, L.P.)
 (3).
-4.1 Form of Common Stock Certificate (1) 10.1 Revolving Credit and Security Agreement, dated as of October 30, 2020, among Capitala Business Lending, LLC, as the borrower, Capitala Investment Advisors, LLC, as the collateral manager, the lenders from time to time parties thereto, KeyBank National Association, as the administrative agent, and U.S. Bank National Association, as the custodian (5).
-10.2 Purchase and Contribution Agreement, dated as of October 30, 2020, by and between Capitala Business Lending, LLC, as the purchaser, and Capitala Finance Corp., as the transferor (5).
+4.1 Form of Common Stock Certificate (1).
 31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14 of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (filed herewith) 31.2 Certification of Chief Financial Officer pursuant to Rule 13a-14 of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (filed herewith) 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to section 906 of the Sarbanes-Oxley Act of 2002 (filed herewith) 32.2 Certification of Chief Financial Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to section 906 of the Sarbanes-Oxley Act of 2002 (filed herewith) (1) Previously filed in connection with the Pre-Effective Amendment No. 1 to Capitala Finance Corp.'s registration statement on Form N-2 (File No. 333-188956) filed on September 9, 2013.
-(2) Previously filed in connection with Pre-Effective Amendment No. 2 to Capitala Finance Corp.'s registration statement on Form N-2 (File No. 333-188956) filed on September 17, 2013.
-(3) Previously filed in connection with Pre-Effective Amendment No. 5 to Capitala Finance Corp.'s registration statement on Form N-2 (File No. 333-188956) filed on September 24, 2013.
-(4) Previously filed in connection with Capitala Finance Corp.'s report on Form 8-K on August 4, 2020.
-(5) Previously filed in connection with Capitala Finance Corp.'s report on Form 8-K on November 3, 2020.
-71
+Section 1350, as adopted pursuant to section 906 of the Sarbanes-Oxley Act of 2002 (filed herewith) (1) Previously filed in connection with the Pre-Effective Amendment No. 1 to Logan Ridge Finance Corporation's registration statement on Form N-2 (File No. 333-188956) filed on September 9, 2013.
+(2) Previously filed in connection with Pre-Effective Amendment No. 2 to Logan Ridge Finance Corporation's registration statement on Form N-2 (File No. 333-188956) filed on September 17, 2013.
+(3) Previously filed in connection with Pre-Effective Amendment No. 5 to Logan Ridge Finance Corporation's registration statement on Form N-2 (File No. 333-188956) filed on September 24, 2013.
+(4) Previously filed in connection with Logan Ridge Finance Corporation's report on Form 8-K on August 4, 2020.
+68